zengyi04/TripShield/README.md

 ### 2.3 Mentor Consultation

-Replace the rows below with your **real** mentor sessions (name, date, what they said, what you did).
-Each row is one conversation.

 | Date | Mentor | Feedback Received | What Was Changed |
 | --- | --- | --- | --- |
 | 09/09/2026 | Mah Qing Fung | more focus on the group **decision** gap before and after booking. | Kept checkout as a deep link only; built Buy Window + Consensus instead of in-app payment. |